 Here are some of our best tips for wildlife gardening on a budget, with ideas that are cheap, free or may even make a few pennies!

 I use Facebook marketplace quite a lot for cheap garden buys.
 You can find some excellent bargains.
 I find plants, seedlings, rocks, planters and containers, wood, soil, composters etc. Often they are cheap or free, or you can haggle a little too.
 And because it’s local, you’re not paying for postage or loads of fuel.
+Not only better for cost but for the environment.

 You can also look at your local Facebook community groups.
 For example, my local group has a day each week to post things for free for people to come and pick up, less reliable but you might come across something useful.
 There are also local buy and sell groups on Facebook.